SkyeVoyant/GiteaAutoSync/README.md

 Continuously mirror local project folders into any self-hosted Gitea instance.
 Unofficial helper: not affiliated with the Gitea project.

-Simple automated backup: watches your project folders and automatically commits and pushes any changes to your Gitea server.
-Just set it and forget it.
+Keeps each top-level folder in sync with a private repo, auto-initialises Git, commits on change, and pushes via the Gitea API.
+Designed to be lightweight: set it once, let it handle scheduled and real-time snapshots.

 ## Features
 - Auto-discovers non-hidden directories under your project roots
-- Creates or reuses repos on Gitea automatically
+- Creates or reuses repos on Gitea and seeds them with a sensible `.gitignore`
+- **Memory-optimized file watcher** with intelligent ignore patterns (regex-based filtering)
-- **Respects each project's `.gitignore` files** - only commits files that Git tracks
+- **Automatically respects project `.gitignore` files** - only watches files that will be synced
-- Watches for filesystem changes and commits them automatically
+- Watches for filesystem changes and ships "quick sync" commits within seconds
-- Simple workflow: detects change → waits 5 seconds → commits all changes → pushes
+- Strips nested `.git/` folders and adds a dedicated `gitea` remote per project
+- Keeps repositories **one-way synced**: pushes are forced when the remote gets ahead, so the local source of truth never pulls remote history back down
+- Optional maintenance: scheduled full syncs and Git history pruning
-- Resource-efficient: typically uses <300MB RAM even with large project trees
+- Resource-efficient: typically uses <512MB RAM even with large project trees
-- `.gitignore` file monitoring - changes are automatically reloaded without restart

 ## Prerequisites
 - Node.js 18+ and Git